AnnaLangener/QualitativeVis/README.md

 ## How to get data into the right structure for visualization?

-\[ADD ALTERNATIVE FORMAT BASED ON Changedata.R\]

 ### 1) Required data files to create the visualization

-To visualize the data, we need two files.
+**File 1** To visualize the data, we need two files.
 The first file should contain an overview of all unique codes and their corresponding level.
 The columns should be named “Code” and “Level”.

 ``` r
 Overview_Codes <- read.csv("/Users/annalangener/projects/QualitativeVis/Overview_Codes.csv")